DesiQuintans/desiderata/README.md

 ```

 ### Round a number to a fixed decimal place length

+This is deprecated as of 2018-11-20.
+Use `round(x, digits = 2)` instead, it's much faster.

 ``` r
 vec <- c(1.739006, 2, -1.4, 1.05, 1.90, 3.826)